 2. Sift together flour, baking powder, cinnamon and salt and set aside.
 In large bowl, beat together butter, sugar, egg and vanilla until smooth.
 Stir in the flour mixture into the egg mixture until uniform.
 Stir in the mini-chocolate chips.
 Spread the dough as evenly as you can on the bottom of the pan.

 3. In a mixer bowl (you can use the same one you used to make the snickerdoodle dough) with a paddle attachment, mix together butter and sugar (You can also use a hand mixer, or a just a spoon) Add the rest of the ingredients and mix until well combined.
 This mixture is looser, so pour/scrape over the snickerdoodle layer, smoothing out the top.
+Preheat oven to 350F.

-4. Drop scant tablespoons of Nutella over the top of the pumpkin pie mixture.
+4. Drop tablespoons of Nutella over the top of the pumpkin pie mixture.
 About 4 rows of three dollops.
 Marble gently with a knife or spoon.